Key Tax Considerations for 2026 Charitable Giving

 Standard Deduction Considerations

-The standard deduction for 2025 is $14,600 for single filers and $29,200 for married couples filing jointly.
 Because fewer taxpayers itemize, many donors use a strategy called “charitable bunching.”
-By combining two or more years of giving into a single year, you may increase your deductions above the standard deduction threshold and maximize your tax benefits.
+By combining multiple years of giving into one tax year, you may exceed the standard deduction threshold and maximize your tax benefits.

 Step-Up in Basis for Inherited Assets